 Unfortunately, we don’t have a cure for this type of Arthritis which, similarly to Asthma, causes people to live with it.
 The elderly are most affected by RA and experience the most significant loss of quality of life.

 The most common medications for RA include NSAIDs and steroids.
 However, if a person cannot take either of these, they can try Boswellia supplements.
+Boswellia’s anti inflammatory activity is attributed to its unique chemical constituents, such as boswellic acids, which help inhibit inflammatory pathways.
+Anti inflammatory compounds like Boswellia are being studied for their potential to reduce symptoms in rheumatoid arthritis.
+Boswellia can also be combined with other anti inflammatory compounds, such as turmeric or ginger, to enhance its effects.
 Remember that Boswellia’s ability to alleviate RA symptoms is weaker than traditional medication, so, if possible, it should be taken in conjunction with them.

 With that said, it’s best to consult your doctor before taking Boswellia because we still don’t have enough information about its interaction with certain modern pharmaceuticals.